bthom0901/Data-Science/README.md

 •	Validating the data has been cleansed correctly to ensure it meets the quality standards by creating various checks and tests on the accuracy, completeness, and consistency of the data.
 This will involve comparing to the current report figures and liaising with the relevant stakeholders on the data figures being produced to align with what is expected.
 •	Ensuring that the data flow created within the new ETL will process the data correctly and provide continuous monitoring of the data quality within the main systems.
 •	Recommendation to stakeholders on improving data quality that is manually processed into the systems – Salesforce and Sopra to establish better data quality monitoring mechanisms.

+### Transform
+Transforming the data from the multiple extracted excel reports through scripting allows the data to be extracted and transformed by writing code in RStudio, this allows data collections to be mined for information.
+As for this project, I am going to be using premade excel report extracts which contain a variety of data fields, using RStudio allows me to alter the contents of each of those fields for the purposes of the report but to also structure the data which is a key benefit as this is the most fundamental point of transforming unusable data into usable data.
+With having full access to RStudio for this project, it allows me to have total control over its modification and security.